 Cybercriminals run a business so it’s important to recognize you’re not dealing with just one individual.
 Working more like a hive, fraudsters comprise an intricate network of workers linked to a corrupt, black market for stolen data like credit cards and shipping information.
 Criminals buy and sell stolen data in various carding forums like Uncle Sam and Popeye.
 They have a target market comprised of easy targets.
 Don’t let yourself become one.

 Prepare for the worst to ensure the best for your business.
 Many fraud prevention companies use technology to identify fraudulent transactions and provide scores and recommendations.
 Signifyd take things one step further with their real-time machine learning by offering a 100% financial guarantee against fraud and chargebacks for any orders they approve.
-With Signifyd you can accept more orders without the fear of fraud.
-Guaranteed.
+With Signifyd you can accept more orders without the fear of fraud with our guaranteed fraud protection.